 There are ways of processing beeswax that are acceptable and effective using at-home or DIY methods.
 For our purposes, though, we needed something that was a bit larger scale.
 That’s where our wax melter came into play.

-Today, we are using the Primo150 beeswax melter to process our beeswax.
-We’ve found adapting to this melter challenging– largely because this piece of equipment did not come with any instructional materials.
+We used the Primo150 Beeswax Melter to filter and process our beeswax.
+While this theoretically should have made our lives easier, there were some obstacles for us.
+We’ve found adapting to this melter challenging, largely because this piece of equipment did not come with any instructional materials.

 My guess is the company assumes that you know what you’re doing when you buy this commercial equipment from them.
 We did not, so we’re sharing our experiences to hopefully help others and maybe open up communication.

-A couple things to note about the Primo150 Beeswax Melter:
+A couple of important things to note about the Primo150 Beeswax Melter:

-- With this tank, you must fill the entire unit in order to process beewax cappings.
+- With this tank, you must fill the entire unit in order to process beeswax caps.

 - The result was a whole bunch of bee-parts and sludge or “slumgum”* higher than the machine was designed to expel.
 (If you are reading this and have any insights, please drop us a line!)

 - It was our understanding from email conversations with the folks at waxmelters.com that you can put your caps in the Primo150 and like magic the wax would separate from the slumgum.